-The procedure can last between 1 to 3 hours.
-You may be able to go home the same day.
+The pacemaker implantation procedure usually lasts between 1 to 3 hours.
+You will be able to go home the same day.
 In some cases, you may need to stay overnight in hospital for observation.
 This will depend on several factors which will be discussed with you on the day of your procedure.